Pamela Willoughby is a curator and strategist with an art consultancy firm accompanied by 20 years of experience.

 Robert Wilson,

-Billy Joel, John Waters, April Gornick, The Buzzcocks, Leroy Neiman, Betsy Johnson, Hillary & Bill Clinton, Dr.John, Ross Bleckner, Dennis Oppenheim, Christo & Jeanne Claude, HUSH, Audrey Flack, with a
+Billy Joel, John Waters, April Gornick, The Buzzcocks, Leroy Neiman, Betsy Johnson, Hillary & Bill Clinton, Dr.John, Ross Bleckner, Dennis Oppenheim, Christo & Jeanne Claude, HUSH, Audrey Flack.

 Excerpt from East Hampton Star, written by Mark Segul: